PURPOSE

 Member since October 2014.

-Previously served as Treasurer for SDMYCO 2017-2021 and this is the third year serving as President.
+Previously served as Treasurer for SDMYCO 2017-2021 and this is the fourth year serving as President.

 There is so much more than the common button or magic mushroom in terms of varieties of fungi.
 Bioluminescent species glow in the night forest and rich hues of caps and stems can be found throughout the globe, like an artist’s color palette whose inspiration is found directly in nature.
 I hope to illuminate this subject and share my passion for these forms.